Wednesday, August 31, 2011

 Even though I didn't get to see the wall raising, when I got back, two different teams were working to set the walls for the sides of the house and another team waiting in the wings to start setting the interior walls.
 By supper (6 p.m.), all exterior and interior walls were set, scaffolding was put up, and trusses were lifted to the top of the house.
 After supper, trusses were set, safety rails were installed for the roof, siding was starting to go on and the front porch was coming together.
 The night ended with me leading a group of volunteers on the roof with 1/3 of the roof sheeted under the lights, a dark sky behind us and fireworks going off at the baseball stadium.
 A great view from the roof.
 Too bad we were all kicked off before they were over.

 By the time I got home, my feet were killing me.
 It hurt to take my work boots off and walk around the house barefoot.
 I thought I'd never say this, but I was happy to put my work boots back on Saturday when I got ready for my next shift.
 Thankfully, it was a short shift...3 p.m. - 11 p.m.
 But I'll admit I was dragging, big time!
 The roof was ready to be shingled and the one side was already started when I arrived.
 I was given a team of volunteers to lead in finishing the roof with a couple of other Habitat team members...all I'm going to say is...we girls ruled the roof!
 Roof was completed shortly after supper, the safety rails came down and we were moved to getting the soffit and fascia put on.
 Siding was completed and trim painting began.
-We stayed a little later than we were supposed to try and finish up the shakes on the front of the house, but we were pulled off and it would be the first task we tackled on Sunday.
+We stayed a little later than we were supposed to to try and finish up the shakes on the front of the house, but we were pulled off and it would be the first task we tackled on Sunday.

 Sunday morning I arrived for the early shift since we were so far ahead of schedule.
 TK and I finished up the shakes on the front of the house, helped paint some trim and I hung the Greater Des Moines Habitat for Humanity banner (over wet paint...oops!) and the house was pretty much complete by 10 a.m.